|Dr Alan FRANCIS Partner

 Jenny BRIGGS and Natasha GUNNING

-With their knowledge and experience our nursing team are able to provide a variety of specialist clinics including diabetes, heart disease, asthma, COPD, travel health, contraception checks, cervical screening, ear care and immunistations.
+With their knowledge and experience our nursing team are able to provide a variety of specialist clinics including diabetes, heart disease, asthma, COPD, ear care and vaccinations (B12, Pneumonia, Flu and Shingles).
 They work closely with the doctors for the benefit of your health and run a programme of health promotion clinics.

 Susanne MILES is our Phlebotomist.